-The District offers its employees two deferred compensation plans created in accordance with Internal Revenue Code Section 457.
-The International City Managers Association (ICMA) and the Washington Department of Retirement Services (DRS) each administer one of the two plans.
+The District offers its employees two other employee benefit plans (deferred compensation plans) created in accordance with Internal Revenue Code Section 457.
+Mission Square Retirement and the Washington Department of Retirement Services (DRS) each administer one of the two plans.
 The plans are available to all District employees, which allow a deferral of a portion of their taxable wages until future years.
-Additionally, the ICMA plan offers a Roth option, which allows an employee to contribute after-tax dollars, which are tax-free upon distribution.
+Additionally, the Mission Square plan offers a Roth option, which allows an employee to contribute aftertax dollars, which are tax-free upon distribution.
 A distribution from the deferred compensation plans to an employee is allowed at termination of employment, retirement, death, or under certain emergencies.
 The District does not administer or manage the deferred compensation plans but instead, all amounts are the property of the employee.
+Upon implementation of this standard, the District does not contribute to the plan, therefore, no disclosures are required.